-Need a new hobby during quarantine?
-May we suggest one we think you may enjoy?
-If for some reason you haven’t already taken up whiskey drinking, then now is the perfect time.
+Whiskey drinking is a hobby as old as time itself.
+Okay, maybe not that old, but for thousands of years now people have been enjoying a dram or two whenever they feel like it.
+If for some reason you haven’t already undertaken the thrilling world of whiskey drinking, then now is literally the perfect time.
 It is the “water of life” after all, so why not drink some during such trying quaran-times?

 Whiskey is a magical thing.
 You can share the magic elixir with friends and family, or you can make new friends over a fine pour of the stuff at your local cocktail or dive bar.
 You can drink it neat, you can shake or stir it into a cocktail, hell, you can even make the cocktail and then put it inside a ball of ice.

 That being said, if you’re a first-timer to the wonderful world of whiskey or you’ve had to sit idly by as whiskey know-it-alls at your local whiskey group or watering hole get into arguments about how the 18-year-old release of such-and-such a Scotch exhibits slightly more Sherry characteristics than the 21-year-old expression and that is what makes it a truly delicious tipple, you don’t have to worry — below, you’ll find everything you need to get started drinking whiskey.

 To get the details right, we sat down with Tommy Tardie, world-renowned whiskey connoisseur and the owner of The Flatiron Room and Fine & Rare , to help us better understand the nuances of whiskey drinking.

 What Is Whiskey?